yolkie-nelson/wheres-my-stuff/README.md

 The other directories, `ghi` and `api`, are services, that you can start building off of.

 Inside of `ghi` is a minimal React app that has an "under construction" page.
-It is setup similarly to all of the other React projects that you have worked on.
+This app is written using the [Vite](https://vitejs.dev/) bundler.
+The example code is also using [jsdoc](https://jsdoc.app/) to provide type hints for JavaScript.
+You are not required to use JSDoc yourself, and you will be removing these examples and providing your own code for `App.jsx`

 Inside of `api` is a minimal FastAPI application.
 "Where are all the files?" you might ask?
 Well, the